-This code will compile and execute without a problem, but to keep the characters readable in the Visual Studio editor we need to provide an appropriate encoding of the file.
+This code will compile and execute without a problem.
+To read the characters by the Visual Studio editor we need to provide an appropriate encoding of the file.

-As we know from the "Strings" chapter, some not all characters can be stored in all encodings.
-If we use non-standard characters such as Chinese, Cyrillic or Arabic letters, we can use UTF-8 or other character encoding that supports these characters.
-By default Visual Studio uses the default character encoding (system locale) defined in the regional settings in Windows.
-This might be ISO-8859-1 in U.K. or U.S. and Windows-1251 in Bulgaria.
+As we have seen in the "Strings" chapter, not all characters can be stored in some encodings.
+If we use non-standard characters such as Chinese, Cyrillic or Arabic letters, we need to use UTF-8 or other character encoding that supports these characters.
+By default, Visual Studio uses the character encoding (system locale) defined in the regional settings of Windows.
+This is ISO-8859-1 for Latin script, as in the U.K. or the U.S., and Windows-1251 for Cyrillic script, as in Bulgaria.

-To use a different encoding other than the system’s default encoding in Visual Studio, we need to choose the appropriate encoding of the file when opening it in the editor:
+To use a different encoding other than the system’s default encoding in Visual Studio, we need to choose an appropriate encoding for the file before opening it in the editor:

 From the File menu we choose Open and then File.

-In the Open File window we click on the option next to the button Open and we choose Open With…
+In the Open File window, we click on the option next to the button Open and we choose Open With…

-From the list in the Open With window we choose an editor with encoding support, for example CSharp Editor with Encoding.
+From the list in the Open With window, we choose an editor with encoding support, for example CSharp Editor with Encoding.

 Then press [OK].

-In the window Encoding we choose the appropriate encoding from the dropdown menu Encoding.
+In the window Encoding, we choose the appropriate encoding from the dropdown menu Encoding.

 Then press [OK].

-The steps for saving files in the file system with a specific encoding are:
+The steps for saving files with a specific encoding in the file system are:

 From the File menu we choose Save As.

-In the window Save File As we press the drop-down box next to the button Save and choose Save with Encoding.
+In the window Save File As, we press the drop-down box next to the button Save and choose Save with Encoding.

 In Advanced Save Options we select the desired encoding from the list (preferably the universal UTF-8).